freewayprojects/linux-server-initial-setup-guide/README.md

     PermitRootLogin without-password
     AllowUsers root serveradmin

+Also, the following lines should be added on most servers.
+TCP or agent forwarding is unlikely to be needed.
+Please note - do not necessarily add this to a LAMP development server which will be using xdebug as SSH forwarding may be needed in that case.

+    AllowTcpForwarding no
+    AllowAgentForwarding no

-The the SSH server should be restarted with:
+After editing sshd_config the the SSH server should be restarted with:

     root@server1:~# /etc/initi.d/ssh restart

-Administration of the server should be carried out by logging in as the admin user and using su to carry out root tasks.
+Administration of the server should be carried out by logging in as the admin user and using 'su -' to carry out root tasks.

 | Disttribution | Versions |
 | --- | --- |